5jt/aipltest/docs/FUNCTIONS.md

 	isDict       whether ⍵ is a dictionary
 	isString     whether ⍵ is a string
-	isStrings    whether ⍵ is strings
-	isTable      whether ⍵ is a table
+	isStrings    whether ⍵ is strings (returns scalar Boolean; ⍵ may be vector or matrix) isTable      whether ⍵ is a table
 	isXref       whether ⍵ is an xref